morrisyoung/eQTL_v4_script/README.md

 We start from the first paper of this series: “http://www.nature.com/encode/threads/impact-of-functional-information-on-understanding-variation".

-From that paper, we use the following file as the GWAS SNPs (originally from NHGRI GWAS SNP catalog June 2011): Gwascatalog.june2011.positions.bed, from “http://ftp.ebi.ac.uk/pub/databases/ensembl/encode/supplementary/integration_data_jan2011/byDataType/GWAS/jan2011/".
+From that paper, we use the following file as the GWAS SNPs (originally from NHGRI GWAS SNP catalog June 2011): Gwascatalog.june2011.positions.bed, from “http://ftp.ebi.ac.uk/pub/databases/ensembl/encode/supplementary/integration\_data\_jan2011/byDataType/GWAS/jan2011/".

 I treat each snp site as one source, though there may be several snp-phenotype associations at that site.
 This assumes that the associated phenotypes may be correlated themselves, so that site only contributes once.
 That’s why we use the above file, "Gwascatalog.june2011.positions.bed".

 As we also know the learned chromatin states with their chromosome positions (from Roadmap Epigenomics project), we can calculate the following: the % of the GWAS SNP set overlapping with one chromatin state divided by the % of the total segments this chromatin state class makes up.
 This is the enrichment value we need for down-stream analysis.

+There are some ready-to-use results from Roadmap people, in 2010, "Discovery and characterization of chromatin states for systematic annotation of the human genome", in "http://www.nature.com/nbt/journal/v28/n8/fig\_tab/nbt.1662\_F4.html".
+But as there are only 1,640 GWAS SNPs considered, we will not use this smaller version of analysis.